Inovesa/Inovesa/CONTRIBUTING.md

 ## Documentation

-* For every task or feature, there should be at least one small how-to describing a (the intended) way to use it.
+* For every task or feature, there should be at least one small HOWTO describing a (the intended) way to use it.
 If you miss something, please ask.
-Users are also welcomed to write their own how-tos and tutorials (we will probably link them).
+Users are also welcomed to write their own HOWTOs and tutorials (we will probably link them).
 * Abstract functionality can be documented, but it is also possible to just refer to scientific publications.